(keep reading to learn what happened)

 Beyond that, Taffer was also unable to fix their relationship, as the strained relationship between the owners would eventually lead to the bar’s closing.

-Is the Dirty Rooster from Bar Rescue still open?
+Is the Dirty Rooster still open after Bar Rescue?

 Robert commented on Facebook, saying:

 That part on my show about me and Scott hating each other is real.

 So Scott decided to sue the bar and me personally for 125k….